Infectious diseases

 Other symptoms of breast inflammation in dogs

 Usually, the symptom of swollen breasts in dogs is the actual enlargement of the mammary glands.
 The nipples usually swell as they are attached to these glands.
-However, concurrent symptoms help us to know what is going on with the dog.
+Concurrent symptoms help us to know what is going on with the dog.
 Here we will summarize some possible changes in the dog's physiology:

 • Nipple enlargement